verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 title: Verrazzano Analysis Tools
 linkTitle: Verrazzano Analysis Tools
 weight: 1
-description: Use the Verrazzano Analysis Tools to analyze cluster snapshots
+description: Use the Verrazzano analysis tools to analyze cluster snapshots
 draft: false
 ---

 Verrazzano provides tooling which assists in troubleshooting issues in your environment:
-1. `k8s-dump-cluster.sh`
+1. `k8s-dump-cluster.sh` - a shell script tool
-2. `$ vz analyze` - a command-line tool
+2. `vz analyze` - a command-line tool

+## Download the shell script tool

 {{< tabs tabTotal="2" >}}
 {{< tab tabName="Linux" >}}
 <br>

-### Linux Instructions

-Use these instructions to obtain the cluster snapshot analysis tool on Linux machines.
+Use these instructions to obtain the shell script tool on Linux machines.

 #### Download the tooling
   ```